iter8-tools/iter8/mkdocs/docs/concepts/buildingblocks.md

 #### Session affinity
 Session affinity, sometimes referred to as sticky sessions, routes all requests coming from an end-user to the same version consistently throughout the experiment.

-User grouping for affinity can be configured based on a number of different attributes of the request including request headers, cookies, query parameters, geo location, user agent (browser version, screen size, operating system) and language.
+User grouping for affinity can be configured based on a number of different attributes of the request including request headers, cookies, query parameters, geo location, user agent (browser version, screen size, operating system), and language.

 ![Session affinity](../images/session-affinity-exp.png)